-5.5.1 The connection, size, slope, alignment, materials of construction of a sewer service connection, and the methods to be used in excavating, placing of the pipe, jointing, testing, and back filling the trench, shall all conform to the statutes, ordinances, and rules and regulations of the State of Rhode Island, City of Warwick, and the Authority.
-In absence of such requirements and rules of the State of Rhode Island and City of Warwick, the materials and procedures set forth in appropriate specifications of the (ASTM) American Standards Testing Material and also set forth in the applicable Water Environment Federation (WEF) manuals of practice shall apply.
-Any deviations from these prescribed procedures and materials must be approved by the Authority before installation.
+5.5.1 The connection, size, slope, alignment, materials of construction of a sewer service connection, pumps and discharge piping, and the methods to be used in excavating, placing of the pipe, jointing, testing, and back filling the trench must conform to the statutes, ordinances, and rules and regulations of the State of Rhode Island, City of Warwick, and the Authority.
+In absence of such requirements and rules of the State of Rhode Island and City of Warwick, the materials and procedures set forth in appropriate specifications of the American Standards Testing Material (ASTM) and also set forth in the applicable Water Environment Federation (WEF) manuals of practice apply.
+Any deviations from these prescribed procedures and materials must be authorized by the Authority before installation.